What Is AI Companion Dependency?

 The key to breaking any habitual loop is inserting a pause between the impulse and the action.

-- Set daily time limits.
-Whatever your current daily AI companion time is, reduce it by 25%.
+2. Set daily time limits.
+Whatever your current daily AI companion time is, try reducing it gradually — even a small cut matters.
 Use your phone's screen time features or an app timer.
 Having a boundary makes the time you do spend with AI more intentional rather than mindless.

-- Designate AI-free zones.
+4. Designate AI-free zones.
 Meals, the first hour after waking, the last hour before bed — pick one or two windows where AI companions are off-limits.
+Keeping AI out of the hour before sleep is especially important for healthy sleep habits.
 These become spaces where you practice sitting with your own thoughts or connecting with the humans around you.
 Our digital detox guide has more strategies for creating healthy boundaries with technology.

 Phase 3: Rebuild Human Connection (Month 2+)